Complete Companion Animal Care.

 Weight management is vital to reduce stress on joints and internal organs, and prevent diseases such as diabetes.

-Ideal body condition for your pet:
+The ideal body condition for your pet:

-- Should have a visible waist;
+- They should have a visible waist; and

 - You should be able to feel the ribs through a thin layer of body covering.